boazsegev/website_host_wild/source/products_production.md

 Before we can start exploring your next step as an artist, I will need to learn more about the artist you are, your inspirations, the music of your youth, your past albums and favorite songs.

 I will ask that you send me a playlist of the songs that inspired you.
+This can be anything, from Beatles to Metallica or anything in between.

 My intention isn't just to learn who you are right now.

 My I wish is to look at the arc of your journey as an artist so the production is custom tailored to your growing voice and vision.

+It's a wonderful thing to start close to an artist you love and learn from them (I [wrote this one](/media/its_me.m4a "play: It's Me") as a Beatles influenced song), but it's important to me to write something that grows beyond your beginnings into the artist you are becoming.